junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas doesn't object, just following him in.

 Dean turns on the light.
-The lamp on the wall casts some warm orange light into the space, another lamp on the bedstand shines a comfortable dim light.
+The lamp on the wall casts some warm orange light into the space, another lamp on the bedstand shines a comfortable dim light onto the pillow.
 The bedsheet and cover neatly spread on the mattress, staying exactly where they were when he left in the morning.
-So is the childhood photos on the desk, and the weapon collections displayed on the wall.
+So are the childhood photos on the desk, and the weapon collections displayed on the wall.
 The familiar scene helps him relax a little.
 He starts taking off his jacket.

 "It's a beautiful room," Cas comments quietly.